Junior Juries' Programme

 3: Shortlist announcement event:

 Junior Juries and young readers all over the island can tune into the shortlist announcement live and learn about the shortlisted titles in real time!
-The event will be shared online live from the Crescent Arts Centre Belfast on 8th February 2023.
-Keep an eye on our social media and your emails with more information about tuning in!
+The event will be shared online live from the Crescent Arts Centre Belfast on February 7th, 2024.
+You can watch last year’s shortlist announcement here.
+Keep an eye on our social media and your emails with more information about tuning in.

 4: Awards announcement ceremony:

-Junior Juries and young readers all over the island can also tune into the awards ceremony, shared live online as part of International Literature Festival Dublin on 24th May.
+Junior Juries and young readers all over the island can also tune into the awards ceremony, shared live online as part of International Literature Festival Dublin on May 22nd.
+You can watch last year’s ceremony here.
 We want to see as many Junior Juries as possible celebrating the award winners in real time.
 Keep an eye on our social media and your emails with more information about tuning in!

 5: KPMG Reading Hero Award: